donut-party/donut-docs-site/content/docs/system/_index.md

 `::ds/instances`.
 The `::ds/stop` handler can retrieve this instance, and it can then call whatever functions or methods are needed to to deallocate the resource.

+It's also how you can retrieve system values for tests or when working at the REPL.

 You don't have to define a handler for every signal.
 Components that don't have a handler for a signal are essentially skipped when you send a signal to a